Guide2womenleaders.com

 1991 Minister of Information Energy and Resources

-1991-96 Minister of Defence, Establishment, Cabinet Diversion and Planning
+1991-96 Minister of Defence, Establishment, Cabinet Division and Planning

-2001-06 Minister of Cabinet Division, Establishment, Defence, Armed Forces Division (AFD), Chittagong Hill Tracts Affairs, Primary and Mass Education Division, Power, Energy and Mineral Resources
+2001-06 Minister of Cabinet Division, Defence, Armed Forces Division, Chittagong Hill Tracts Affairs, Establishment, Primary and Mass Education Division, Energy, Power and Mineral Resources

 1991-96 Minister of State of Social Welfare and Women's Affairs Begum Sarwari Rahman